Dehferi District

 Dehferi District (بخش دهفری) is in Fereydunkenar County, Mazandaran province, Iran.
 Its capital is the village of Kardegar Mahalleh.

 History

-After the 2006 National Census, Fereydunkenar District was separated from Babolsar County in the establishment of Fereydunkenar County, which was divided into two districts of two rural districts each, with Fereydunkenar as its capital and only city.
+In 2007, Fereydunkenar District was separated from Babolsar County in the establishment of Fereydunkenar County, which was divided into two districts of two rural districts each, with Fereydunkenar as its capital and only city at the time.
+The village of Astaneh-ye Sara was converted to a city in 2022.

 Demographics

 Population

-At the time of the 2011 census, the district's population was 13,166 people in 4,030 households.
+At the time of the 2011 National Census, the district's population was 13,166 people in 4,030 households.
 The 2016 census measured the population of the district as 13,328 inhabitants in 4,530 households.